 This community in renovated Longstreet House brings academic and social programs directly to the place where our majors live - it is a hub for students interested in communication, film, TV & radio, graphic design, journalism, public relations and sports media.

-Membership: Open to freshman majors in the Department of Communication and Journalism.
+Membership: Open to freshman majors in the Department of Communication, Journalism, and Media.

 Activities are designed to bring students and faculty together outside of the traditional classroom through interesting films, guest speakers, trips and career-building workshops as well as informal social gatherings.